lbologna/hbp-sp6-guidebook/source/reference/model_catalog.rst

   The particular app inside which a model was created is termed its *host app*.
   Similarly, the Collab containing the *host app* is termed the *host Collab*.

-* Models can be set as public/private.
+* Models can be set as public or private.
 If public, the model and its associated results are available to all users.
 If private, it can only be seen by users who have access to the *host Collab*.
-See table below for summary of access privileges.
+See table below for a summary of access privileges.

 * No information can be deleted from the *Model Catalog* app.
-In future, an option to *hide* data would be implemented.
-This would offer users functionality similar to deleting, but with the data being retained in the database back-end.
+In the future, an option to *hide* data will be implemented.
+This will offer users a functionality similar to deleting, while retaining the data in the database back-end.

 * Models and model instances can be edited as long as